MarinaDotNet/BookShop/README.md

 ### About API Security:
 All session tokens, api version, api-key and user token sends as Headers.
-To use API-Version:2 and API-Version:3, don't need to provide JWT token.
-But this versions only supports some GET methods from StockController.cs and POST methods from AuthenticationConroller.cs.
+For API-Version:3, don't need to provide JWT token.
+But this versions only supports some GET methods from StockController.cs and POST methods from AuthenticationConroller.cs to register new account.
 The list of all methods and supporting API-Version for each method could be found at the end of this page. <br/>
 API-Version:1 supports all methods of API (GET, POST, PUT, DELETE), for access to it requires: api-key and valid JWT token.
 To JWT token, required provide api-key and correct admin loging details, after thet API will generate JWT token that valid for 1 hour.
 Also there ability to create own administration acccount, for that only required to provide api-key.